alinz/react-native-share-extension/README.md

 - now you should be able to compile the code without error.

+> if you need to add more packages to your share extension do not overrides `getPackages`. instead override `getMorePackages` method under `ShareExActivity`.

 # Share Component

 so both share extension and main application are using the same code base, or same main.jsbundle file.
 So the trick to separate Share and Main App is registering 2 different Component entries with `AppRegistry.registerComponent`.